pavelmc/arduino-arcs/Si5351_issues.md

 That's why we designed the sketch to always use a final VFO frequency **above** the fundamental RF frequency and all the outputs of the chips will be followed with a matched low pass or a band pass filter to get rid of the most of the harmonics to minimize this problem.

+Reception is affected in a different manner even when the VFO is over the RF; if you had to generate a BFO or a VFO signal below 2Mhz you will get more and more spurious spikes across the spectrum.
+Eventually at a BFO of 455/500 kHz you will need some filtering in place for a proper operation.

+A trick from one of our builders CO7LX: he has a 1rst IF of 1.6 MHz then a second IF of 455 kHz.
+The reception with the BFO at 455 kHz coupled directly (just a dc blocking capacitor) was really poor.
+After inspection wit and SDR we noted a lot of spurious spikes and an unusual high noise floor.

+As this signal is fixed and if needed just moved a couple of kHz we make a simple filter with two TOKO IF cans coupled back to back to form a crude and yet simple band pass filter and we managed to push down the noise floor and the numerous spurious signals to a very pleasant level.

 ### Experience from our side ###

 The simple fix is to put a low pass filter for the used frequency range, or even better, a band pass filter you will be safe and this will do the job, believe us, this is a "must" not an "if".

-In one of our setups one radio has a BFO at ~455 KHz, and the reception was very noisy in deed, the user omitted a low pass filter on the signal for the BFO, a improvised BPF with two TOKO IF cans (back-to-back) was enough to clean the 455 Khz signal an get a decent reception.

-## Jitter ##
+## Jitter & phase noise ##

 There are some sources talking about the jitter in the output frequencies, but this author can't find any technical info on the web about how bad is it.

 For SSB communications we (humans) can tolerate a jitter of about 2-5 hz without noticing it, and free running LC oscillators can have more than that and we can deal with that, so I think this will not defeat the purpose of this Chip as a frequency generator in the cheap ham market.

+The code for managing the Si5351 uses a integer division always, with that we get sure you get as low jitter and phase noise as possible.

 ## Birdies and Background Noise ##